 This article focuses on the time limits within the claims process after a car insurance claim has already begun.
 However, you may want to know more about the car insurance claim time limit in the UK.

-Usually, you have three years from the date of the accident or the date you discovered that negligence caused your injuries to begin a claim.
-This is outlined in The Limitation Act 1980.
+Usually, you have three years to start a claim, beginning from the date of the accident or the date you discovered that you sustained injuries due to negligence.
+This time limit for car insurance claims and other types of claims is outlined in the Limitation Act 1980.

 However, some exceptions do apply to this.